 Londinium was effectively abandoned after the Romans departed in the early 5th century.
 Lundenwic, the early Anglo-Saxon settlement just to the west of Londinium, is first mentioned in the 7th century.
 It was an important port for continental trade, although the population was only 5 to 10 thousand, significantly down on the Roman figures.

 The first Royal Charter which mentions the Corporation of the City of London dates from 1067, although it is considered that it existed prior to this date by “Common Law Prescription”.
-King John made the Mayor of the City of London one of the first elected offices; guilds were developed over time; and various markets came into existence, viz.
+King John made the Mayor of the City of London one of the first elected offices; guilds were developed for various trades over time; and assorted markets came into existence, viz.
 Cheapside, Smithfield and Billingsgate.

 Wool became an important export commodity from the late Anglo-Saxon period, right on through the 13th and 14th centuries, some of it travelling down the Thames to London, and thence on to the Continent.
 In particular, Abingdon became the centre for a thriving wool trade.